 The most common cause of hyperglycemia is diabetes.
 Diabetes is classified as type 1 or type 2, with type 2 being the most prevalent type.
 Type 1 diabetes, also called juvenile-onset diabetes, is often diagnosed before age 18.

 What are normal blood sugar levels before and after eating?

-For people with and without diabetes, blood sugars should be less than 130 mg/dL before eating to be considered normal.
+For people with and without diabetes, blood sugars should be less than 130 mg/dL before eating to be normal.
 People without diabetes should ideally have blood sugars in the low 100’s or lower before meals.
 Still, there isn’t an official recommendation for normal pre-meal blood sugar ranges in non-diabetic individuals.

 After eating, people with diabetes should have a blood sugar less than 180 mg/dL one to two hours after starting a meal, or less than 140 mg/dL two hours after a meal, depending on the standards being used (ADA vs. AACE).
 People without diabetes should have blood sugar less than 140 mg/dL two hours after a meal.

 If blood sugar levels are high before eating, it could be a sign of underlying insulin resistance, or a need to increase diabetes medications.